arompr/better-paper.nvim/README.md

     Plug 'yorickpeterse/nvim-grey'

+## Lazy

+    return { "arompr/paper-purple.nvim" }

 # Telescope extension

-An extension for Telescope is included, providing a layout strategy called "grey".
+An extension for Telescope is included, providing a layout strategy called "paper_purple".
 It's recommended that Telescope users use this layout, as the theme applies highlights with this layout in mind.
 To enable, configure Telescope like
 so: